 Where Have These Guys Traveled Since?

 China was a few years ago, but these two ILP friends have done more than just keep in touch.
 Since China, Jerem and McKenzie usually FaceTime every day and text constantly, as best friends do.
 Kenzie’s made the trip to Arizona (where Jerem lives) to visit around 10 times, and Jerem surprised Kenzie in her hometown of Seattle after Kenzie came home from an ILP semester in Poland … plus, they’ve done a trip to Six Flags.

-They’ve also taken some rad international trips, visiting Thailand (where Kenzie was a Head Teacher) and Vietnam, a visit to Mexico, plus will be heading to Iceland this summer.
+They’ve also taken some rad international trips, visiting Thailand (where Kenzie was a Head Teacher) and Vietnam, a visit to Mexico, plus will be heading to Iceland this summer, and trips to Fiji in the future.
 So fun!

 And What Was Your Fav Trip?